 When should I take an MBA?

 An MBA is not an entry-level business qualification.
-It is usually taken by professionals who have gained at least three years of business and management experience since graduating from their first degree.
-The average age of students on leading courses is typically between 27 and 30.
-This means that you'll be studying alongside fellow business people who can share their insights.
+It is usually taken by professionals who have gained at least three years of business and management experience since graduating from undergraduate study.
+The average age of students on top-ranking MBA courses is typically between 27 and 30.
+This means you'll be studying alongside fellow business people who can share their insights.

 How much does it cost?

 A full-time MBA can cost anywhere between £5,000 and £100,000 depending on the university.
 For example, the full-time MBA at the University of Worcester costs £7,290 while at the London Business School a full-time MBA costs £97,500.
 There are scholarships you can apply for to help with your fees.
 Discover other ways of funding an MBA.